 You must provide your evidence of identity (EOI) on the first day of your training course.
 If you do not hold a Queensland driver licence (current or expired less than 2 years), you must show at least 3 EOI documents.
 For a full list of EOI documents you can refer to the Evidence of Identity Requirements for Individuals and Organisations form (F4362).

-Once you have successfully completed the Department of Transport and Main Roads' HVRAS training course and your application is approved, an approval document (including any conditions of your accreditation) will be emailed or posted to you by the HVRAS Administrator.
+Once you have successfully completed the HVRAS training course and your application is approved, an accreditation document (including any conditions of your accreditation) will be emailed or posted to you.
 Once you have received your accreditation document, you may then commence your duties as a HVRAS accredited person.

 You must produce your accreditation document for inspection if requested by a customer, a police officer or a transport inspector.